Odds Are It’s In Your Cabinet As You Read This

 One of the biggest concerns with the use of acetaminophen is how just easy it is to get, and how easy it is to self-medicate with.
 There are many people out there who will take 1,000 mg (2 extra strength) acetaminophen tablets for headache or a sore back multiple times per day.

 Over the years, this self medication can eventually take its toll.
-Take our Toxicity Quiz to see how well your liver is keeping up with toxins.

 On an episode of This American Life with Ira Glass, Glass interviewed a physician named Sarah Erush.